 PhD student and HRB SPHeRE scholar

 Pauline is a Health Research Board (HRB) SPHeRE PhD Scholar in Dementia.
 Her background is in psychology, health promotion and social care.
 She is currently researching interdisciplinary team working in primary care for people with dementia and evaluating innovations in service provision for people with dementia in the Irish setting from the perspective of service providers, service users and their carers.

 Dr Rose Galvin B.Sc., PhD.

-Lecturer in Physiotherapy, Department of Clinical Therapies
+Lecturer in Physiotherapy, School of Allied Health

 Rose’s research interests lie in the areas of gerontology and neurology and include the evaluation of novel methods of optimising exercise and motivation to exercise in older people and people with neurological disabilities.
 She is currently involved in several systematic reviews with meta-analysis, and in medicine management studies of the elderly.
 She has worked as a research physiotherapist on two pan-European projects that evaluated the impact of novel technologies in the assessment and treatment of people with a range of neurological disabilities.
 Prior to taking up her post at UL, she was Director of the HRB Centre for Primary Care Research at the Royal College of Surgeons in Ireland.